DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 tenants besides me'.
 Without a loan from the bank, and with very few resources, he started out in the summer of 2007.

-<div class="streams"><hr class="streams" />Tom Trago, also part of the fifth floor network that introduced Thijs to the building, would play his sets in exchange for free food and drink<hr class="streams" /></div>
+<div class="streams"><hr class="streams" />Tom Trago, also part of the fifth floor network that introduced Thijs to the building, would play his sets in exchange for free food and drink.<hr class="streams" /></div>

 Canvas, as the name suggests, would be a space open for the exhibition of artwork and the showcasing of musical talent.
 As the interior